East Asian Studies

 Western Libraries features the Mongolia Collection, an extensive collection of holdings on Mongolia and Inner Asia.

-Students in the East Asian Studies program are eligible for a number of scholarships that promote the study of Inner Asia and East Asia, including the Henry G. Schwarz Scholarship in Mongolian Studies ($1,000), the Sarah Anne Wirth Scholarship in East Asian Studies and History ($1,000)), and the Diana Wright Research Paper in East Asian Studies Award.
+Students in the East Asian Studies Program are eligible for scholarships that promote the study of Inner Asia and East Asia, including the Henry G. Schwarz Scholarship in Mongolian Studies and the Sarah Anne Wirth Scholarship in East Asian Studies and History.

 Careers and Graduate Studies